sleiendecker/waltscience.github.io/_posts/2020-7-3-Voting-Power.md

 <br>

 Hawaii and West Virginia are the states with the lowest voter turnout in the nation.
-But they both have more potential voting power than average voters.
+But they both have more potential voting power than the average voter.
+What is going on here?

+[An NPR story interviewing West Virginians in 2018](https://www.npr.org/2018/09/10/646422511/what-some-west-virginia-residents-have-to-say-on-why-they-dont-vote) suggests voters there simply don't think their vote matters.

+<iframe src="https://www.npr.org/player/embed/646422511/646422512" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player"></iframe>

+>Because we don't matter.
+We're so small.
+It really don't matter.
+I mean, literally look.
+You look up and down the streets.
+There's nobody. - Brittany Jenkins, West Virginian